 New Jersey-Specific Packing List

-Temperatures can range significantly in New Jersey, so depending on the time of year you travel there for treatment, you may need heavy and warm clothing in winter months, or modest and breathable attire in the summertime.
-The climate in New Jersey can drop to 20 degrees Fahrenheit in the wintertime, to humid highs in the low 90s in summer.7 Plan your trip to treatment accordingly so you’re not stuck without your coat (or your sandals).
+Temperatures can fluctuate significantly in New Jersey depending on the time of year you travel there for treatment.
+It is likely that you may need heavy and warm clothing in winter months, or modest and breathable attire in the summertime.
+The climate in New Jersey can drop to 20 degrees Fahrenheit in the wintertime, to humid highs in the low 90s in summer.

 You may want to bring the following items with you:

 - Shoes (boots for winter, sandals for summer, and comfortable slippers for inside).

 Keep in mind that most programs do not allow clothing that could be deemed offensive.
 This includes clothing printed with foul language, graphic images, or anything that promotes the use of drugs or alcohol.